GabeMaldonado/GabeMaldonado.github.io/_posts/2020-11-19-DeployedApps.md

 ## Bokeh Dashboard

 Proof of Concept App to test deployment of bokeh graphs to the web which enables the creation of dashboards that can be deployed, distributed and access in the open web.
-The interactive graphs show fiancial data, closing prices of a certain stocks-- to be specific.
+The interactive graphs show financial data, closing prices of a certain stocks-- to be specific, which had been programmatically obtained from the web.

 [Bokeh Graphs/Dashboard Proof of Concept](https://staticbokehplot.herokuapp.com/)